1985 World Rally Championship

 The 1985 World Rally Championship was the 13th season of the Fédération Internationale de l'Automobile (FIA) World Rally Championship (WRC).
 The season consisted of 12 rallies following the same schedule as the previous season.
 Peugeot Sport's Timo Salonen beat Audi Sport's Stig Blomqvist and Walter Röhrl to the drivers' title.
 Peugeot won their first manufacturers' title, ahead of Audi and Lancia.

+Eventual champion Timo Salonen driving a Peugeot 205 Turbo 16 E2 at the 1985 Rallye Sanremo.